 Triple Candlestick Patterns

 Triple candlestick formations go a step further than dual candlestick formations.
 A broader narrative of trend, structure, etc., is considered.

 Amongst all the candlestick patterns, this is one of the strongest bullish signals.
 Basically, this formation comprises three consecutive bullish candles.

 These candles are reminiscent of how strongly bulls are dominant in that session.
-So, shorting here is dangerous, only long orders are in line with logic.
+So, shorting here is dangerous; only long orders are in line with logic.

 Three Black Crows

-The morning star candlestick pattern that hints a strong bullish move might occur soon.
+The morning star candlestick pattern hints that a strong bullish move might occur soon.
 This chart pattern is formed when a bearish candle (black or red) is followed by a candlestick with a small body which is then preceded by a large bullish candlestick (white or green).